 32. The Millennium Bridge

 The Millennium Bridge is perhaps most famous for opening and closing within 48 hours.
-The construction of the bridge managed to hit the timeline of opening in the year 2000 but due to its swaying and wobble it was closed within 48 hours – and only re-opened two years later.
+The bridge’s construction managed to hit the timeline of opening in the year 2000 but due to its swaying and wobble it was closed within 48 hours – and only re-opened two years later.

-This is London’s newest bridge and its only bridge that solely allows foot traffic.
+This is London’s newest bridge and the only bridge that solely allows foot traffic.

 A competition was opened to architects in 1996 to design the bridge that would open the 21st century in London.
 An extremely modern design was chosen for this suspension bridge.
 It was deliberately built at a low level to avoid ruining the stunning views of St Paul’s Cathedral.